Eileen Weiss papers, 1978-2017, bulk 1993-2013

 Biographical / historical:

-Weiss's involvement in JAG also led to co-sponsoring events related to other human rights conflicts in East Timor (Timor-Leste), Tibet, Sierra Leone, and Sudan.
-Around 2004, Weiss began advocacy related to the genocide in the Darfur region of Sudan through JAG and work with the New York Coalition for Sudan (sometimes also referred to as New York Coalition for Darfur) as well as other local grassroots and national human rights organizations to advocate for the end of genocide in the region with various write-ins, rallies, lobbying efforts, and the use of music to raise awareness in events such as Healing Hand Percussion Circle and Rock to Save Darfur.
+Weiss's involvement in JAG also led to co-sponsoring events related to other human rights conflicts in East Timor (now Timor-Leste), Tibet, Sierra Leone, and Sudan.
+Around 2004, Weiss began advocacy related to the genocide in the Darfur region of Sudan through JAG and work with the New York Coalition for Sudan (also referred to as New York Coalition for Darfur) which she ran alongside Sharon Silber and is a local branch of the broader Save Darfur organization.
+Their goal was to advocate for the end of genocide in the region with various write-ins, rallies, lobbying efforts, and the use of music to raise awareness in events such as Healing Hand Percussion Circle and Rock to Save Darfur.
+Weiss continues human rights advocacy for Darfur and Sudan under JAG, and with other groups for political and educational outreach, fundraising for humanitarian aid, food programs, and other activities.

 Acquisition information: